huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 Schedulers are loaded from the [`SchedulerMixin.from_pretrained`] method, and unlike models, schedulers are **not parameterized** or **trained**; they are defined by a configuration file.

 Loading schedulers does not consume any significant amount of memory and the same configuration file can be used for a variety of different schedulers.
-For example, the following schedulers are compatible with [`StableDiffusionPipeline`] which means you can load the same scheduler configuration file in any of these classes:
+For example, the following schedulers are compatible with [`StableDiffusionPipeline`], which means you can load the same scheduler configuration file in any of these classes:

 ```python
 from diffusers import StableDiffusionPipeline